-Jerome Cusson is the editor and co-founder of Pro Wrestling Ponderings.
+Jerome Cusson is the senior editor and co-founder of Pro Wrestling Ponderings.
 He is extremely jealous that he didn’t come up with the name of the site and Kevin Ford did.
 Thankfully, he’ll eventually be able to buy a golden boat with all the money he’ll make from the website.
 He started his writing career at 411 where he was berated by angry ROH fans for not liking Age of the Fall and South Park fans for not loving every episode.
 He moved on to The Cool Kids Table until it died a sudden death.
 His other interests include Chicago sports teams and trying to watch good movies.
 You can see why he watches so much wrestling.

 Kevin Ford has been a wrestling fan for as long as he can remember.
 His first legitimate writing gig was with the now defunct ‘Cool Kids Table’ website where Kevin wrote about Ring of Honor, CHIKARA, and did CHIKARA DVD reviews.
 Kevin continues to write about CHIKARA at 411mania.com and has an entire blog dedicated to CHIKARA reviews (chikaraspecial.wordpress.com).
 Here at PWP, Kevin serves as a co-founder and mainstay on the podcasts.
 Kevin also contributes various reviews on wrestling books, movies, and shoot interviews, and an occasional independent wrestling DVD review here or there.
 He also loves films/television, They Might Be Giants, Fat Tire beer, and Chipotle.
 He hopes this combination will bring him success in his life.

 Chris Gee Schoon-Tong is not only the web master for PWPonderings.com but also contributes to several other wrestling related sites as well.
 He was the creator of the first official Ring of Honor group on the net that is still listed on the ROH website.
-His interest in pro wrestling has grown since the age of seven and probably he could be called the historian of pro wrestling on the site.
+His interest in pro wrestling has grown since the age of seven and probably, he could be called the historian of pro wrestling on the site.
 The Strikes & Bumps blog as well as general Indy News are his specialties.

 Matt Waters became a wrestling fan through the 1990s WWF video games.
 He didn’t know who on earth Austin was, but he knew playing as him was a very good thing.
 He got on board with the televised iteration of the pseudo-sport at age 10.
 Eleven years later and Matt is combining this with his other main passion (writing) to contribute ROH On HDNet recaps to Pro Wrestling Ponderings.
 He also maintains a blog dedicated to Ring of Honor which features opinion pieces, rants and whatever the hell else he feels like.
 Kevin Ford believes Matt looks like Pinkie Sanchez.
 As of this writing Matt does not shoot up on copious amounts of drugs and have visions of imaginary cyborgs.